broadinstitute/SpliceAI-lookup/CONTRIBUTING.md

-# Contributing / Developer Guidelines
+Developer Guidelines

-Thanks for your interest in improving SpliceAI-lookup.
-This document covers the repository layout, local development, tests, and how to submit changes.
+This doc covers the repository layout, local development, tests, and how to submit changes.
 For how to *use* the hosted APIs or run a prebuilt Docker image, see the [README](README.md).

 ## Repository layout